A merit increase is a salary raise based on an individual’s performance, distinguishing it from general pay raises adjusted for inflation or tenure.

 - Industry trends and market competitiveness: Companies adjust merit increases to meet or exceed industry standards.
 This keeps compensation packages in line with external expectations.

-- Seniority and tenure: A professional’s tenure or seniority can impact a merit raise if they’ve consistently contributed to the company over a long period.
+- Seniority and tenure: A team member’s tenure or seniority can impact a merit raise if they’ve consistently contributed to the company over a long period.

 How to calculate a merit increase

-After you determine your merit increase percentage, you can calculate the merit increase amount using these formulas:
+After you determine your merit increase percentage, you can calculate the merit increase amount using this formula:

-- New annual salary = Current salary + annual raise
+New salary = current salary × (1 + increase rate)

 Merit increase example

 To understand how to calculate a merit increase, let’s look at an example.
-Say you offer a three percent merit increase to someone who currently earns $80,000 annually and receives a monthly paycheck.
+Say you offer a seven percent merit increase to someone who currently earns $60,000.

-How to determine and implement a merit increase process
+How to design and implement a merit increase process

 Here’s how to create a merit increase process that benefits both your team and your organization.